tejasp08/learning_java/README.md

 <br>
 Loops: Learned about loops, which are for, while and do-while loop.
 Also performed some number printing using loops.
 <br>
+Did some questions using conditionals and loops, such as finding largest of 3 numbers, checking if a character is in upper or lowercase, printing fibonacci series till N number, printing the Nth fibonacci number, checking a specific number which is repeating in given number and reversing a number.